10 Ways To Make Solid Foods Safe For Baby

 Kids under age five can choke on food and small objects.
 Believe it or not, a lot of the choking prevention advice for babies still holds for children up to 4 to 7 years old!

-[ ] Your baby should sit up while eating, and be supervised at all times
+Baby should sit up while eating, and be supervised at all times.

-[ ] Do not offer your baby honey before one year of age due to risk of botulism
+Do not offer baby honey before one year of age due to risk of botulism.

-[ ] The size of the pieces of food that you offer your baby depends on their oral motor skills.
-Start small, and when you think they are ready to progress, make the pieces a little bit larger.
-If it appears that your baby is not able to manage it in their mouth, go back to the smaller size, and try again with the larger size in a couple of weeks.
+The size of the pieces of food that you offer baby depends on his or her oral motor skills.
+Start small, and when you think he or she is ready to progress, make the pieces a little bit larger.
+If it appears that baby is not able to manage it in his or her mouth, go back to the smaller size, and try again with the larger size in a couple of weeks.